hagnernils/ldgv/README.md

-# ldgv - Label dependent session types
+# LDST - Label dependent session types

-This repository contains an implementation of a frontend (parser and type checker) and a backend for LDGV.
+This repository contains an implementation of a frontend (parser and type checker) and a backend for LDST (formerly ldgv).

+There also is a small [article](article.md) documenting the backend.

 ## Requirements

 The [nix packet manager](https://nixos.org/nix/), preferably with a binary cache set up like described [here](https://github.com/obsidiansystems/obelisk/blob/master/README.md).

+Cabal is needed to build.

 ## Build